 IG Wealth Management Walk for Alzheimer'sWith the IG Wealth Management Walk for Alzheimer's, you help transform the way we all live with and challenge dementia.
-Join us on the first Sunday in May in your community.
+Join us on the last Sunday in May in your community.

 Climb for Alzheimer's70,000 British Columbians are currently living with dementia.
 You've helped to show them they’re not alone on their journey by coming together as a province and hiking thousands of kilometres over the summer.